OpenBagTwo/UnobtainiumArmor/README.md

 A quick little project designed to get my feet wet with Minecraft modding.

-The goal is simple:
+The initial goal was simple:

 - Add "Unobtainium Armor" to Minecraft 1.18.1

 To make this mod even simpler,

-- The Unobtainium itself comes from an existing 1.18 mod, [Mythic Metals](https://www.curseforge.com/minecraft/mc-mods/mythicmetals)
+- The Unobtainium itself came from an existing 1.18 mod, [Mythic Metals](https://www.curseforge.com/minecraft/mc-mods/mythicmetals)

-- The Unobtainium armor texture comes from an old (1.12 Forge) mod, [Extended Items and Ores](https://www.curseforge.com/minecraft/mc-mods/extended-items-and-ores-mod)
+- The Unobtainium armor texture came from an old (1.12 Forge) mod, [Extended Items and Ores](https://www.curseforge.com/minecraft/mc-mods/extended-items-and-ores-mod)

 which left me with nothing to do except follow [some tutorials](https://fabricmc.net/wiki/tutorial:armor).